 I thought I would answer this common question to help you all get an idea of what to expect during the Qkids hiring process.

 If they are interested in hiring you, you should hear back from them within three days to a week.
 Usually, it’s three days.
-When you apply, keep checking for their email.
+When you apply, make sure you complete the whole process.
+That means send everything they’re asking for to them, including the video.
+Also, keep checking for their email.
 Make sure you check your spam folder too.
 One of my recruits found their email in her spam folder.

 The entire interview process from start to finish can take about two weeks.